FROM SICK CARE TO HEALTH CREATION

 This is the "Valley of Death" for preventive innovation.

-My mission, and the core message of Poster #20, is to build the bridge across this chasm.
+My mission, and the core message, is to build the bridge across this chasm.

 The Left Bank (Basic Science): We need the rigor of molecular mechanisms, lipidomics, and stem cell research.